So you have done the Myers-Briggs test (MBTI) and found out that you are an INFJ.

 For example, introverts need to exert themselves in the physical world.
-They have to develop an auxiliary function which is extroverted in nature to balance their introverted nature.
-So the introverted and extroverted functions are always alternate in the functional stack for all the personality types including INFJ.
+They have to develop an auxiliary function that is extroverted in nature to balance their introverted nature.
+So the introverted and extroverted functions are always alternate in the function stack for all the personality types including INFJ.

-Furthermore, if you are introverted in one area for example intuition, then your opposing preference would be extroverted in the functional stack i.e. Extraverted Sensing.
+Furthermore, if you are introverted in one area for example intuition, then your opposing preference would be extroverted in the function stack i.e. Extraverted Sensing.
 They work as a pair.

 Introverted intuition is probably one of the hardest function to explain to others, especially to someone who relies mostly on their five senses.
 Intuition, our sixth sense, is about making connections and seeing possibilities.
 It’s about seeing beyond what the five senses can gather and reflecting on what could be.
 It doesn’t require much effort, but you also cannot control when you will have insights.